 How long will it take me to complete this degree?

-The Nursing program is a full-time, day and evening program that can be completed in a two-year period (after the program prerequisite courses are completed) if you register for an average of 14 credits each semester.
+The Nursing program is a full-time program that can be completed in a two-year period (after the program prerequisite courses are completed) if you register for an average of 14 credits each semester.

 Where should I direct specific questions about this program?

 ENG 101 and ENG 102 (two 3-credit courses)